umanitoba-cssa/constitution/Constitution.md

 ## Article 2e: Committees and Duties
 Committees are groups led by Executive Officers to share their responsibilities and delegate tasks.
 Executive Officers may join other Officers' committees, but assume the same roles and responsibilities as a Councillor when acting as a committee member.

+There is no defined limit to the number of Councillors that may be appointed, and committees need not have an equal number of members.
+Councillors may change committees throughout the academic year with the permission of the Executive Officers leading both their current committee and desired committee.

 ### Community Advocates Committee
 1. If necessary, attend council meetings as a proxy for the Director of Advocacy in their absence.